EXPENSIVE ASTRO MIRACLE FILTER?

 Do forgive my newbie star shooting skills, this is my maiden attempt to “seriously” try to catch the milky way in a light-polluted city.
 With the help of the Star Tracker app, I barely made out where the milky way was.
 The rest is pure luck.

 First photo: The raw.
-Taken with Nikon D800E, 16-35mm and the Astro filter.
-Setting at 16 mm, f/4, 30 seconds and ISO 1600.
+Taken with Nikon D800E, 16-35mm f/4, and the Astro filter.
+Setting at 16 mm, f/4, 30 seconds, and ISO 1600.
 I first thought that annoying “halo” in the center to be a bad filter “side effect”… but later found out what it is.

-Second photo: The processed.
+Second photo: After some Photoshop processing.
 Yep, the milky way is visible!
-If you take a long hard look at that “halo”, it is actually the reflection of my 16-35mm lens… So yep, there is some “internal reflection” going on, which is really no good.
+If you take a long hard look at that “halo”, it is actually the reflection of my 16-35mm lens… There is some “funky internal reflection” going on, which is really no good.

-Third photo: Some more Photoshop magic to enhance the contrast, and remove some of those annoying “halo”.
+Third photo: Some more Photoshop magic to enhance the contrast, and remove some of those annoying “haloes”.
 Pretty usable photo if I crop and clean it further.